 What is GPXSee?

-GPXSee is a GPS log file viewer and analyzer that supports GPX, TCX, KML, FIT, IGC and NMEA files.
+GPXSee is a GPS log file viewer and analyzer that supports all common GPS log file formats.

-- Elevation, speed, heart rate, cadence, power and temperature graphs.
+- Elevation, speed, heart rate, cadence, power, temperature and gear ratio/shifts graphs.

 - Support for POI files.